Thursday, 9 August 2018

 The quintessence of all this is divide and rule through the promotion of religious and political sectarianism, gender and racial difference.

-Fast forward to the modern era - to the most rampant and dangerous form of capitalism - which has not, as Marx anticipated, created the conditions of its own demise through its inherent contradictions - but has created the conditions of the entire species’ demise, possibly the entire planet as we know it.
+Fast forward to the modern era – to the most rampant and dangerous form of capitalism – which has not, as Marx anticipated, created the conditions of its own demise through its inherent contradictions, but has created the conditions of the entire species’ demise, possibly the entire planet as we know it.

 And what has this era of massive contradictions and hyper-exploitation of peoples and the natural world also seen?
 The greatest extension of formal rights and the creation of a large and highly privileged buffer class positioned between the reducing numbers of a super-rich elite and the growing number of a super-poor – many of whom are surplus to the system's requirements.

-The trans rights issue is the logical outflow of identity politics –which is essentially accommodative and poses no direct threat to the economic status quo.It is another divide and rule tactic based on the promise and the delivery of formal rights and lifestyle choices to all but which have most meaning to those who are in a position to exercise rights and access choices, ie mostly those in the buffer class.
+The trans rights issue is the logical outflow of identity politics – which is essentially accommodative and poses no direct threat to the economic status quo.
+It is another divide and rule tactic based on the promise and the delivery of formal rights and lifestyle choices to all but which have most meaning to those who are in a position to exercise rights and access choices, i.e., mostly those in the buffer class.

-This gives the BC a stake in an obviously iniquitous, highly dangerous, unstable and unsustainable economic status quo and it blinds many to both the system’s faults and to the possibility of an alternative, and it offers a life belt to those in the mass who haven’t yet lost any hope of being saved.
+This gives the BC a stake in an obviously iniquitous, highly dangerous, unstable and unsustainable economic status quo; it blinds many to both the system’s faults and to the possibility of an alternative, and it offers a life belt to those in the mass who haven’t yet lost any hope of being saved.

 The Left needs to stop falling into the divide and rule trap.
 Sectarianism, factionalism and dogmatism are all enemies of the Left and therefore are enemies of the powerless.

-Social fragmentation - especially fragmentation into competing clumps held together by some vague notion of personal identity- is the enemy of all.
+Social fragmentation – especially fragmentation into competing clumps held together by some vague notion of personal identity – is the enemy of all.
 When the illusions of freedom and choice, proffered by a profoundly and inherently flawed economic order, become people’s reality, we have a problem.

-We must of course keep fighting for the rights that neoliberal governments extend but never let that create divisions and divert us away from the ever more pressing issues of a world that is literally teetering on the brink of disaster.
+We must of course keep fighting for the rights that neoliberal governments extend but never let that create divisions and divert us away from the ever more pressing issues of a world which is literally teetering on the brink of disaster.

-Tuesday 7 August 2018
+Tuesday, 7 August 2018

 Free Speech